IsaKiko/D3-visualising-data/02-css.md

 > * Apply these classes to different HTML elements

 The heading has a certain look.
-This look (or style) includes the colour, position, font size, as well as many other attributes.
+This look (or style) includes the color, position, font size, as well as many other attributes.

 We can change the appearance of our text in different ways.
 A quick way is to simply mention what we want our element to look like when we create it by setting the "style" attribute.
-If we want to change the colour, for example, we write:
+If we want to change the color, for example, we write:

 ~~~ {.html}
 <h1 style="color:blue">This is a blue heading</h1>